 to ask.It is these questions that will

-lead to a path of fulfillment, as it becomes a discovery of those gifts already
+lead to a path of fulfillment, as it becomes a discovery of those natural gifts already

-within ourselves, our inherent talents and passions; and when our work is based
+within ourselves, our inherent passions and talents; and when our work is based

 around that, it is then we will find happiness – when it is about WHO we are,